montge/documents/README.md

 ## Deliverables and Estimated Schedule

-Work breaks into __four main tracks__ (A-D) in addition to Project Management (PM), each managed and performed in one or more gits under the _vistadataproject_ organization.
+In addition to Project Management (PM), the work breaks into __four main tracks__ (A-D) each managed and performed in one or more gits under the _vistadataproject_ organization.

 Track | Name | Description | GIT
 :---: | :---: | :--- | :---